 The learnings Tanner and her colleagues have taken away from this program have been shared not only in cancer treatment centers across the country, but also around the world.

-Physical therapy and the Stoplight Program are just two ways, we, at Children’s are focusing on research and innovations that make a difference in kids’ lives.
+Physical therapy and the Stoplight Program are just two ways, we, at Children’s Minnesota are focusing on research and innovations that make a difference in kids’ lives.
 From improving day-to-day quality of life for children and teens, to developing new pain management approaches and adopting cutting-edge technologies, our research is completely kid- and family-focused.

 While cancer patients benefit greatly from physical therapy, it can help kids with a variety of conditions and needs.
 Visiting a physical therapist can help children who have experienced any type of illness that has affected movement in the body in addition to children who have experienced an injury or may be disabled.
 While many people think of physical therapy as something that can rebuild strength and range of motion, it also can help manage pain.